 Carbohydrates are composed of a variety of different elements; fibers, vitamins, minerals, and phytonutrients.
-But when they are digested and metabolized, they are all reduced to a glucose molecule, which is a single molecule of sugar.
+But when they are digested and metabolized, they are reduced to a glucose molecule, which is a single molecule of sugar.
 It's this glucose form of energy that our bodies need to fuel all the cells in the brain and body.
 It's most often referred to as blood sugar.
 The term blood sugar creates a misconception that if we need sugar in our blood, then sugar is okay to eat.
 The body was designed to get our "sugar" from the complex carbohydrates found in whole foods.
 Carbohydrates are sweet in nature.
 The youngest plants are sweeter than more mature plants, which have more starch and dense fiber strands, making them more challenging to digest and metabolize.
 I always encourage people to get their sweet taste from whole foods, rather than from refined, processed foods.
 Whole foods provide the body with the nutrients that are needed to sustain life.

-Simple carbohydrates, which are refined, processed flour and sugar, are metabolized very quickly, so that there is too much blood sugar circulating throughout the system.
+Simple carbohydrates, like refined, processed flour and sugar, are metabolized very quickly, so there is too much blood sugar circulating throughout the system.
 That excess sugar destabilizes many functions of the body.
 There are a number of health problems that have been associated with high blood sugar like heart disease.
 Obesity and diabetes are at the top of the list.
 Malnutrition is also prevalent in the United States.

 Refined carbohydrates are food for harmful bacteria, parasites, yeast and cancer cells.
 Simple sugars feed dysbiosis, which is another term for an overpopulation of harmful bacteria in the intestines.